ecess-nitd/ecess-audition/README.md

 );
 ```

-This table will store audition registrations.
+This table will store audition registrations with proper constraints and validation.

 ## Configuring the Environment Variables